munificent/craftinginterpreters/book/optimization.md

 surgically targeted microbenchmark and say, "There, see?"

 Instead, what we really need is a *suite* of larger benchmarks.
-Ideally, they would be distilled from real-world applications -- not that such a thing really exists for a toy language like Lox.
+Ideally, they would be distilled from real-world applications -- not that such a thing exists for a toy language like Lox.
 Then we can measure the aggregate performance changes across all of those.
 I did my best to cobble together a handful of larger Lox programs.
-On my machine, the new value representation seems to make everything roughly 10% across the board.
+On my machine, the new value representation seems to make everything roughly 10% faster across the board.

 That's not a huge improvement, especially compared to the profound effect of making hash table lookups faster.
-I added this optimization in large part because it's a good example of a certain *kind* of performance work you're likely to experience, and, honestly, because I think it's technically really cool.
+I added this optimization in large part because it's a good example of a certain *kind* of performance work you may experience, and, honestly, because I think it's technically really cool.
 It might not be the first thing I reached for if I were seriously trying to make clox faster.
 There is probably other lower-hanging fruit.

-But, if you find yourself working on a virtual machine where all of the easy wins have been taken, then at some point you may want to think about tuning your value representation.
+But, if you find yourself working on a program where all of the easy wins have been taken, then at some point you may want to think about tuning your value representation.
 This chapter has hopefully shined a light on some of the options you have in that area.

 ## Where to Next